spottsdd/katacoda-scenarios/service-focused-observability/step4.md

 With this, we've connected and instrumented all of our services to APM.

-The last thing we need to add is a _label_ to our container, so our logs are shipped with the label of the service, and with the proper language processor on line 85:
+The last thing we need to add is a *label* to our container, so our logs are sent with the label of the service, and with the proper language pipeline processor on line 85:

 ```